 The recent care shown for the statues of Edison and Steinmetz, a few blocks away on Erie Boulevard, should inspire us and lighten our mood.
 (See “Amid coronavirus response someone gives Edison and Steinmetz statues in Schenectady masks“, by Bill Buell, March 25, 2020).
 Thomas and Charles are nicely lit at night:

 above: photos courtesy of [R] Dr. Frank Wicks; [L] Brian Merriam.
 And see our daylight photos of the statues)

-Indeed, the kind attention given Edison and Steinmetz should melt the hearts of Mayor Gary McCarthy and Mary Wallinger, and maybe light a fire under our City Council to stand up for the 2013 Resolution they (and the Mayor) approved.
-At a time when we need hope, maybe City Hall can give us a reason to cheer and feel like a community.
+Indeed, the kind attention given Edison and Steinmetz should melt the hearts of Mayor Gary McCarthy and Mary Wallinger, and maybe light a fire under our City Council to stand up for the 2013 Resolution they (and the Mayor) approved that promised to return Lady Liberty to Liberty-Gateway Park.
+At a time when we need hope, maybe City Hall can give us a reason to cheer and feel like a community — with open, honest Government.

 The Photos in the Collage below where taken on March 20, 2020. [click on it for a larger version.]
 The Lady is in the Dark, when she should be In Her Park.
 Let the Mayor and City Council know how you feel.

 REPRISE: Our photo-OpEd from the Summer of 2019:

 . . share this posting with this short url: https://tinyurl.com/BrightenTheLady . .